hinell/files-stream/readme.md

 # Files stream
 Simple Readable stream a list of files for io.js.

-This module allow you gather your data-files into one single readable stream that provide a simple way for streaming your data asynchronously somewhere you want.
+This module allow gather your data-files into the single readable stream and provide a simple way to stream your data-flow where you want.

 ## Installation